Functional Fitness Solutions

 Integrating Functional Yoga into Your Routine

-• Start on hands and knees with your wrists under shoulders and knees under hips
+• Start on hands and knees with your wrists under your shoulders and knees under your hips

 • Tuck your toes under and lift your hips toward the ceiling, straightening your legs as much as feels comfortable